destructe2/Drake-s-Table-Shop/README.md

 as the link back to the main screen.
 Validators were already completed from part G

 Part I. Line 103-120 in the "PartTest class" under the test folder to add unit test getmin and getmax

+Part J. Deleted files/validators "DeletePartValidator" and "ValidDeletePart" as they were not in use.
+Removed line 3 and 19 from the part class that called those validators to the class.